Som-Energia/somrepresenta-oficinavirtual/README.md

 - In development, the frontend proxies the backend.
 - In producction, the backend serves the compiled frontend in `backend/dist`.

-TODO: Unify both environment, by achieving hot module reload while generating in `backend/dist` for the backend to serve in development.
+TODO: Unify both environments, by achieving hot module reload while generating in `backend/dist` for the backend to serve in development.